YUZ128pitt/OpenConstruction/README.md

 ## Running enviorment
-This repro is largely based on the [MMdetection2](https://github.com/open-mmlab/mmdetection), please follow their installation instruction.
+This repro is largely based on the [MMdetection2](https://github.com/open-mmlab/mmdetection).
+Please follow their installation instruction.

 ## Training and testing